kainazzzo/printstreamer/docs/features/documentation/README.md

 ## Key Features

 - Automated YouTube Live streaming (OAuth only)
-- MJPEG proxy server for local testing
+- Note: the mainsail/fluidd accessory proxies are removed.
+The web UI provides a webcam MJPEG feed; use a direct camera stream URL or an external relay for additional relaying or testing scenarios.
 - Polling: auto-start/stop streams based on print jobs (Moonraker)
 - Secure, production-ready deployment (see Docker guide)